E-ISSN: 1308-5263

 Article length: Not to exceed 4000 words.

 Review articles should not include more than 100 references.
 Reviews should include a conclusion, in which a new hypothesis or study about the subject may be posited.
 Do not publish methods for literature search or level of evidence.
-Authors who will prepare review articles should already have published research articles on therel evant subject.
+Authors who submit review articles should have already published research articles on the relevant subject.
 The study’s new and important findings should be highlighted and interpreted in the Conclusion section.
 There should be a maximum of two authors for review articles.

 Perspectives in Hematology